formosa-crypto/jasmin-tutorial/setup/README.md

 # Contents

+The artifact is structured as follows:
+- `gimli/c/ref`: C reference implementation of Gimli for x86-64
+- `gimli/c/avx2`: C optimized implementation of Gimli for x86-64
+- `gimli/jasmin/ref`: Jasmin implementation of Gimli for x86-64 (exercise)
+- `gimli/jasmin/avx2`: Jasmin optimized implementation of Gimli for x86-64 (exercise)
+- `gimli/test`: test framework for Jasmin implementations of Gimli
+- `gimli/proof`: Easycrypt proofs of equivalence and constant time for Jasmin implementations of Gimli

 # Setting up Jasmin & Easycrypt

-### Using Docker
+## Using Docker

-This artifact contains a Dockerfile which sets up a container with Easycrypt along with the contents of the artifact.For information on the installation of Docker see https://docs.docker.com/get-docker/.
+This artifact contains a Dockerfile which sets up a container with Jasmi and Easycrypt along with the contents of the artifact.For information on the installation of Docker see https://docs.docker.com/get-docker/.